 - Requirements Definition: List EV-specific needs (voltage levels, current loads, environment, safety).
 For example, typical EV batteries run at 400–800V (often rated to ~1000V), so specify all high- and low-voltage requirements (EV traction power plus standard 12V accessories).
 Include connector count and standards (e.g., SAE J1772, ISO 15170, etc.) in the spec.

 - Schematic & Layout: Create a detailed wiring schematic connecting all components.
 EVs use a dedicated high-voltage “power bus” for the battery, inverter, motor, and charger, separate from the standard 12V harness.
-Lay out wire runs in schematic software or ECAD, grouping HV, LV, and signal circuits.
+Lay out wire runs in schematic or ECAD software, grouping HV, LV, and signal circuits.

-- Component Selection: Choose wire gauges to carry the required current (based on IEC/ISO tables) and insulation rated for automotive environments.
-For EVs that tolerate –40°C to +125°C, use cables with XLPE or silicone insulation.
-Pick automotive-grade sealed connectors (HV plugs, Deutsch connectors, etc.) and robust terminals.
+- Component Selection: Select wire gauges that can carry the required current (based on IEC/ISO tables) and insulation rated for automotive environments.
+For EVs that operate in temperatures ranging from– 40°C to +125°C, use cables with XLPE or silicone insulation.
+Select automotive-grade sealed connectors (such as HV plugs and Deutsch connectors) and robust terminals.
 Ensure connectors meet relevant EV standards (e.g., ISO 6722 for automotive wiring).

 - Routing & Assembly: Plan the physical harness layout on a formboard or 3D model.
 Keep high-voltage runs as short as practical to reduce resistive loss.
 Route HV and LV sections separately (layered or parallel) to avoid electromagnetic interference.
 Use protective sheaths or metal shielding between HV and LV bundles as needed—bundle wires with ties, spiral wraps, or cable sleeves for neatness and strain relief.

 - Prototyping: Build a prototype harness.
 Label all wires and connectors clearly.
-Assemble the harness on a jig (formboard) or prototype vehicle.
+Assemble the harness on a jig (form board) or a prototype vehicle.
 Perform initial continuity tests on every circuit and a preliminary insulation check (e.g., 500V or 1000V insulation resistance).
 Confirm that the connectors mate correctly and that the wiring matches the schematic.

 - Testing & Refinement: Subject the prototype to thorough testing (see Testing section).
 Fix any issues—adjust wire lengths, add shielding, or reroute as needed—then repeat.
-Iteratively refine until the harness meets all electrical and mechanical specs.
+Iteratively refine the harness until it meets all electrical and mechanical specifications.

 Key Components

-EV harnesses contain wires (copper or aluminum) insulated to handle heat and chemicals.
+EV harnesses contain wires (typically copper or aluminum) that are insulated to withstand heat and chemicals.
 Typical materials include PVC, XLPE, or silicone insulation for durability.
 The harness will include multi-pin connectors (HV power plugs and LV plugs), fused leads, terminals, and protective covers.
 Critical EV components have specific voltage/current demands (see Table 1).
-For example, a battery pack and motor may each run 400–800V at up to several hundred amps.
+For example, a battery pack and motor may each operate at 400–800V with currents of up to several hundred amps.
 These requirements drive the use of thick-gauge high-voltage cables and robust HV connectors.

 Harnesses may also incorporate fuse/relay modules, grounding straps, and data network cables (e.g., CAN bus) to complete the vehicle’s electrical distribution.